AragornBFRer/LatentConformal/README.md

 | **EM-R / EM-RX** | Two responsibility pipelines.
 EM-R feeds only `R` into the GMM, EM-RX stacks `(R, X)`; both are configured by `em_fit.use_X_in_em`. |
 | **XRZYPredictor** | Ridge regressor for `μ(X, R)` used inside XRZY PCP and as the base mean for PCP-base / EM-PCP intervals. |
 | **MembershipPCPModel** | Lightweight adapter that consumes membership matrices (e.g., from EM-PCP) and performs the multinomial precision sampling + weighted quantile selection. |

+**Doc-style updates:**

+- The XRZY predictor backing PCP now defaults to a `RandomForestRegressor` (`model.pcp_rf_*` knobs) to avoid oracle leakage.
+- EM-soft features, EM diagnostics, and EM-PCP all draw memberships from `src/doc_em.py`, ensuring consistency with the simulator assumptions.

 Run a subset of baselines by pairing CLI overrides with YAML edits.
 Example: EM-PCP only.